stavxyz/terraform-chef-policy-provisioner/README.md

 # Chef Policy Provisioner Terraform Module

-This module allows you to provision/bootstrap any number of nodes with Chef Policyfiles. **No Chef Server Required!**
+This module allows you to provision/bootstrap any number of nodes with Chef Policyfiles with just a few lines of code, completely automatically. **No Chef Server Required!**

-### What you will need
+## What you will need

 * A [Policyfile](https://docs.chef.io/policyfile/) which contains your desired machine configuration
 * A machine (or machines) to provision.